Radk6/MC-Optimization-Guide/java-n-stuff/java-benchmarks.md

 ![fps](https://github.com/user-attachments/assets/88ce06e0-0a11-408d-9da6-9d2161d27c18)

 This chart shows max fps.
 GraalVM comes out on top, regardless whether G1GC or Generational ZGC is used.
 Adoptium and Azul are within margin of error with G1GC, followed by Azul with Generational ZGC.
 Adoptium with Generational ZGC seems to work much worse than all of the others.

+## Additional notes:

+While not included in the tests, GraalVM 21 should have similar if not identical results to GraalVM 24 with G1GC, so if you're on a version which doesn't support Java 24 and want the highest fps, you can use that instead.